Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Numerical approximation of the loss function

 The independence of the convergence rate $1/\sqrt{M}$ from the dimension is what gives MC methods an edge above conventional methods, at least in theory.
 However, the \emph{effective} convergence speed, and hence the required number of start points $x^{(k)}$, is highly influenced by the prefactor $\var_\mu(f)$.

 We will show now that for highly lumpable systems, $\var_\mu(f)$ tends to be substantially smaller than for non-lumpable systems.
-The intuitive explanation is that, for systems that are lumpable with respect to some reaction coordinate $\xi$, $f$ is essentially constant along every level set of~$\xi$, hence only the variation of $f$ along $\xi$ contributes to $\var_\mu(f)$.
-This holds even in the candidate reaction coordinate $\vartheta$ that appears in the definition of $f$ is not close to $\xi$.
+The intuitive explanation is that, for systems that are lumpable with respect to some RC $\xi$, $f$ is essentially constant along every level set of~$\xi$, hence only the variation of $f$ along $\xi$ contributes to $\var_\mu(f)$.
+This holds even in the candidate RC $\vartheta$ that appears in the definition of $f$ is not close to $\xi$.
 The intuition is formalized by the following theorem:

 \begin{theorem} Assume that the system is $\varepsilon$-lumpable with respect to $\xi:\X\rightarrow \Z$ and the effective density $p_L:\Z\times\X\rightarrow \R$.
 Define $f_L:\Z\rightarrow \R$ by

 Furthermore, define the \emph{effective invariant density} by